MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-distributed-computing.md

 ## Using RevoScaleR with foreach: Package doRSR

 The foreach package provides a for-loop-like approach to parallel computing that has proven quite popular.
-Developed by Microsoft, foreach is an open source package that is bundled with Microsoft R Services but is also available on the Comprehensive R Archive Network, CRAN.
+Developed by Microsoft, foreach is an open source package that is bundled with Microsoft R but is also available on the Comprehensive R Archive Network, CRAN.
 Parallel backends have been written for a variety of parallel computing packages, including nws, snow, and rmpi.
 If you need to share parallel code with users of other R distributions, writing that code using foreach provides considerable flexibility.
-To execute that code in Microsoft R Services using your distributed computing resources, you can use the doRSR package.
+To execute that code in Microsoft R using your distributed computing resources, you can use the doRSR package.

 The doRSR package is a parallel backend for RevoScaleR, built on top of rxExec, and included with all RevoScaleR distributions.
 To get started using it, simply load the doRSR package and register the backend: